Using Go (Golang)

 Prerequisites

-- ServBay is successfully installed and running on your macOS system.
+- ServBay is installed and running on your macOS system.

-- Familiarity with basic command-line operations in the Terminal.
+- You’re comfortable with fundamental command-line operations in the terminal.

 Installing Go

-button next to your chosen version. - ServBay will automatically download and install your selected version.
-The process duration will depend on your network speed.
+- ServBay will automatically download and install your chosen Go version.
+Installation time depends on your internet speed.

 Using Go

-To verify Go is installed and see which version is active, run:
+To verify your Go installation and check which version is currently active, run:

 go version

-The terminal should output something similar, confirming the Go version managed by ServBay:
+The terminal should output something like the line below, indicating the Go version managed by ServBay:

 go version go1.24.1 darwin/arm64